 CIL is a tariff-based approach which allows councils to raise funds from developers undertaking new building projects in their area to provide key strategic infrastructure needed as a result of development.
 The Council's priorities for spending these monies are set out at the end of this document.
-Further information on CIL, including the earlier Preliminary Draft CIL Charging Schedule, consultation feedback, evidence of viability testing and the infrastructure plan can be found online.
+Further information on CIL, including the earlier Preliminary Draft CIL Charging Schedule previous schedule drafts and statement of modifications, consultation feedback, evidence of viability testing and the infrastructure plan can be found online.